Contributing Gear Editor

 Total: 4.75/5

 Designed to be extra durable and ultra-waterproof, Bill’s Bag is one you can count on.
 Constructed with heavy-duty 21-ounce TobaTex, the bag can expand to provide 3,900 cubic inches of storage capacity but can be cinched down with compression straps if you have less gear.
 The roll top with a StormStrip closure system ensures a secure seal and the adjustable backpack harness and padded shoulder straps make for comfortable transport.
-While I wish the pack had an external storage compartment, the backpack harness is removable, which is nice when flying with the bag.
-You’d be hard pressed to find a better made bag than Bill’s — it’s a pack I know I’ll be able to count on for years to come.
+While we wish the pack had an external storage compartment, the backpack harness is removable, which is nice when flying with the bag.
+You’d be hard-pressed to find a better-made bag than Bill’s — it’s a pack we know you’ll be able to count on for years to come.

 Pros: Submersible, waterproof zipper, lots of storage.